gracekrahm/gracekrahm.github.io/_pages/research.md

 <br>
 ## New Constraints on the Dimensions of a Theoretical Perfect Cuboid
 <sup> <i>Advisor:  Prof. Alan Koch <br> Agnes Scott College STEM Scholars Program</i> </sup>
-For several hundred years, mathmaticians have been trying to prove the existance of a perfect cuboid: a box-like shape with integer side and diagonal lengths.
-Using modular arithmetic, I was able to place additional constraints on the side lengths a perfect must have is such an object does exist.
+Perfect cuboids are theoretical boxes with that have all integer dimensions (three sides and four diagonals).
+In the hundreds of years since the perfect cuboid was first proposed, no one has been able to find one, or even prove if it can exist.
+Using numerical analysis and modeular arithmetic, I was able to place additional constraints on the side lengths a perfect must have is such an object does exist.
 I also determined the minimum volume of a cuboid to be a multiple of 12,640,320.
 <figure>
   <img src="https://github.com/gracekrahm/gracekrahm.github.io/blob/master//images/euler box.PNG?raw=true" alt="perfect cuboid.png" style="width:63%">
   <figcaption>A perfect cuboid would require integer values of all side and diagonal lengths x, y, z, r, s, t, and u. </a></figcaption>